-Morgan Heldman graduated from Ball State with a BA in English/CW and a minor in Literature.
+Morgan Heldman (you might remember her as Mo Smith when she was a student!) graduated from Ball State with a BA in English/CW and a minor in Literature.
 She currently works as a junior content specialist at Samsung Electronics, North America in Simpsonville, SC.

 What does a typical week look like for you?

 I work for Samsung Electronics, North America in the Help Content department.
 We have a standard, corporate week, Monday through Friday, 8-5 (ish), but there are times where I might have to work early, late, or on a rare weekend.
 I’m really fortunate to work for a company with flex scheduling and the ability to work from home when necessary, so if I do work extra, I can get that time back.
 I get to manage my week with my home life in mind, which was not the case before coming to Samsung.